jevazquezb/Blog_app/README.md

 # Blog app: Add Authorization rules

-> In this part of the project, we added the authorization
-> rules to our app using CanCanCan
+> In this part of the project, we added the authorization rules to our app using CanCanCan.
-> .

 ## Built With